- Purpose and Scope

 - Encourage cost reduction activities such as case management, preferred medical providers, and early return to work programs such as light duty assignments.

-- Risk and Insurance Management is responsible to:
+- Risk and Insurance Services is responsible to:

 - Coordinate and follow up on non-occupational incident/accident forms.

 - Investigate, coordinate, report, manage and maintain records of non-occupational liability, and property insurance claims.